UmurYuksel/PublicCloudGroup_Task/README.md

 1) Project Installation:

-  - Important: I didn't want to put the secret.json file into my repository for security reasons.
-  - Please put the **secret.json** into **publiccloudgroup_api/Constants folder**.
+  - **Important**: I didn't want to put the secret.json file into my repository for security reasons.
+Please put the **secret.json** into **publiccloudgroup_api/Constants folder**.
 The Api will read it and set it to its environment.
 Also, since this is a public repository, I didn't want to use User-Secrets either.

 2) Technical Details: